 The Pennsylvania phenom and fan-favorite backed up his impressive win in Kentucky Derby with this 12-length romp—the largest margin in Preakness history—and pushed his career record to a perfect 8/8.
 Unfortunately for Smarty Nation, this would be his last time in the winner’s circle.
 After finishing 2nd to Birdstone in the Belmont the colt was retired.

 9. I’ll Have Another…and another (2012)

-The “little colt that could” and his unheralded jockey Mario Gutierrez pulled off a stunner in the Kentucky Derby when they flew down the stretch and zoomed past Bodemeister.
+The “little colt that could” and his unheralded jockey Mario Gutierrez pulled off a stunner in the Kentucky Derby when they flew down the stretch and nosed out a game Bodemeister.
 It was the same song here at Pimlico.
 This would be the colt’s last time on the racetrack, as a tendon injury forced him into early retirement just one day before the Belmont Stakes.
-The same connections are back this year with their latest Kentucky Derby champion, Nyquist.

 8. “The Bid” bids his rivals adieu (1979)

 Back in ’79, no one wanted a piece of bona-fide superhorse Spectacular Bid.
 With the bullseye squarely on the Kentucky Derby winner’s back, the colt was forced to the extreme outside for most of the race.
 It didn’t matter.
 His big, sweeping move on the last turn is the stuff legends are made of.

 7. Curlin & Street Sense in an epic photo finish (2007)

 The eventual Horse of the Year Curlin found himself in an all-out stretch duel with plucky Derby winner Street Sense in Preakness 132, and just when it appeared the colt would have to settle for second, he found an extra gear and nipped his foe by a whisker in the second fastest Preakness since Secretariat in ’73.

 6. Rachel Alexandra shows the boys how it’s done (2009)